|

 - --motif=SEQUENCE,STRUCTURE,ENERGY

-- Specify stabilizing effect of ligand binding to
+- Specify stabilizing energy of a ligand binding

 - Some ligands binding to RNAs require and/or induce particular sequence and

 structure motifs.
-For instance they bind to an interior loop, or small
+For instance they bind to an internal loop, or small

 hairpin loop.
 If for such cases a binding free energy is known, the